Using Vinegar to Remove Pet Stains

 Try to remove the stains as soon as possible.
 If it is allowed to set in or dries, it's much harder to remove the stain.

 - If your furry friend has vomited or pooped on the rug, you need to remove the solids first.
 Either pick it up with a paper towel and dispose of it or scoop it up and dispose of it.
-If your pet has urinated skip to next step and blot up the moisture below.
+If your pet has urinated skip to next step and blot up the liquid.

 - If you are concerned with colorfastness you can test the cleaning solution in an inconspicuous place first.